gerbera/gerbera/doc/config-clients.rst

    :required: false
    :default: `empty`
 ..
 .. versionadded:: 2.3.0
+..

    .. code:: xml

        friendlyName="..." modelName="..." manufacturer="..."

 This allows to filter clients by their UPnP description.
-It contains a properties in the device section of the xml.
+It contains a property which can be found in the device section of the description xml.
 UPnP network tools will provide you with the link to the xml document.
-It is only used if ip and userAgent are not set. friendlyName overwrite modelName which overwrites manufacturer.
+It is only used if :confval:`client ip` and :confval:`client userAgent` are not set. ``friendlyName`` overwrites ``modelName`` which overwrites ``manufacturer``.

 .. confval:: client group
    :type: :confval:`String`